jordanwuuuu/interviewTask/conversions.com/README.md

 }

 setInterval(() => highlightPrices(), 1000);
 ```

 3. 'You're a step away from rediscovering your style' Is not available so I have replaced the first subtitle with the style instead.

+- I've also attached this in file `Q3`

 ```javascript
 const STYLE_BUTTON_SELECTOR = '[data-testid*="style-option"]';